kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 No code change is required.
 It will run in any project.

-### (2) run a Test Suite, then you will get the reports
+### (2) run a Test Suite, then you will get a reports

-Just choose your Test Suite and execute it.
+Just choose a Test Suite and execute it.

-Once your Test Suite finished, you will find a new folder `<projectDir>/build/reports` is created and find 2 text files generated:
+Once the Test Suite finished, you will find a new folder `<projectDir>/build/reports` is created and find 2 text files generated:

 - [build/reports/testobject_usage_full.md](docs/testobject_usage_full.md)
 - [build/reports/testobject_usage_summary.md](docs/testobject_usage_summary.md)

-## How the plugin is designed
+## How the plug-in is designed

 Do you want to know the internal of the plug-in?
 OK, let me tell you a bit about it.

-### (1) Test Listener interfaces your tests and the plugin
+### (1) Test Listener interfaces tests with plug-in

 The [`Test Listeners/AssociatorDriver`](Test%20Listeners/AssociatorDriver.groovy) delegates the magical processing to an instance of `com.kazurayam.ks.testobject.Associator`.